-NBA Rumors: Celtics, Cavs ‘Nearing Deal’ For Kyrie Irving
+NBA Rumors: Celtics, Cavs ‘Nearing’ Kyrie Irving-Isaiah Thomas Trade

-The Celtics and Cavaliers are fierce rivals, but the Boston also has the ability to offer the most to Cleveland in any potential trade involving superstar point guard Kyrie Irving.
+ORIGINAL STORY: The Celtics and Cavaliers are fierce NBA rivals, but Boston also has the ability to offer Cleveland the most in any potential trade involving superstar point guard Kyrie Irving.

-Therefore, it’s in the best interest of the Cavs to listen to whatever the Celtics might ofer for Irving, and according The Vertical’s Shams Charania, these teams are in active trade talks on Irving on Tuesday.
+Therefore, it’s in the best interest of the Cavs to listen to whatever the Celtics might offer for Irving, and according to The Vertical’s Shams Charania, the teams are in active trade talks on Irving on Tuesday.

-ESPN’s Adrian Wojnarowksi reported shortly after Charania that the C’s and Cavs are “nearing a deal” involving Kyrie Irving.
+ESPN’s Adrian Wojnarowksi reported shortly after Charania that the C’s and Cavs actually are “nearing a deal” involving Irving.

 This would be a great package for the Celtics.
 Not having to give up recent No. 3 overall draft picks Jayson Tatum and Jaylen Brown would be a huge win for Boston, and allow the team to maintain its long-term flexibility and competitiveness.

-Note: UPDATE (11:24 p.m.): The Cleveland Cavaliers indeed traded Kyrie Irving to the Boston Celtics on Tuesday night for a package of players, including Isaiah Thomas, and a draft pick.